Sharing notes from my ongoing learning journey — what I build, break and understand along the way.

 - File system activity:

-Is the malware copying itself to%APPDATA%
+Is the malware copying itself to%APPDATA%?
+Dropping new binaries?

 → I check with Procmon and Autoruns. - Network behavior: